James Strong (@coachjstrong3) begins his eighth season as an assistant coach for Belmont Basketball in 2018-19.

 Upon arrival, Strong’s candor and no nonsense approach resonated with Belmont players, and evidence of his work with Bruin backcourt players, in particular, is undeniable.

 Both Clark and Johnson earned conference, regional and national awards and are poised for lengthy professional careers.
 Strong’s daily shooting regimen with Clark pushed the Memphis native to new heights, as he ranked among the NCAA leaders in three-point field goal percentage and three-point field goals per game, en route to placement in the National Three-Point Championships at the 2013 Final Four.
 Clark carried that momentum into the Portsmouth Invitational senior showcase, NBA Summer League, and ultimately, placement on the Utah Jazz.
-He enters year five in the NBA with the New Orleans Pelicans, after winning an NBA Championship with the Golden State Warriors.
+He enters year six in the NBA with the New Orleans Pelicans, after winning an NBA Championship with the Golden State Warriors.
 Meanwhile, Johnson’s steely resolve and knack for clutch play propelled Belmont over Murray State in the 2013 OVC Championship game en route to a pro contract in the Australian Professional League.
 Johnson was named 2015 German Bundesliga All-Star for MHP Riesen Ludwigsburg.
-Meanwhile Mann, perhaps the most drastic improvement over a four-year period, willed himself to All-America and OVC Player of the Year honors, as he presently plays in Kosovo.
+Meanwhile Mann, perhaps the most drastic improvement over a four-year period, willed himself to All-America and OVC Player of the Year honors, as he presently plays in Denmark.

 More recently, Strong continued the development of Craig Bradshaw, as the 2016 graduate blossomed into one of the nation’s best players.
 Named All-OVC for three times and an All-America and All-District selection, Bradshaw cemented his Mid-Major All-America status with a 25-point performance against ACC Champion Virginia in the NCAA Tournament.